A tireless pursuit of positivity

 As of his last post Sunday afternoon, Tenner was about 10 miles from Concord, N.H. after he received several rides all ready from strangers he ran into and others who have picked him up along the way while hitchhiking.

-Thus far in the trip, he has stayed in a hostile and set up camp in backyards, a church, shed and even a National Guard base and has been given food and gift cards to help him pay for his food along the way.
+Thus far in the trip, he has stayed in a hostel and set up camp in backyards, a church, shed and even a National Guard base and has been given food and gift cards to help him pay for his food along the way.